 Each director elected at the Meeting will thereafter hold office until the close of the next annual meeting of shareholders following the election of the directors unless the director's office is earlier vacated in accordance with the Corporation's by-laws and the Act.
-All nine nominees listed on page 8 are currently directors of the Corporation, have been directors since the dates indicated and have held their present occupations for more than five years, except as noted in the respective director profiles starting at page 13.
+Eight of the nine nominees listed on page 8 are currently directors of the Corporation, have been directors since the dates indicated and have held their present occupations for more than five years, except as noted in the respective director profiles starting at page 12.
+Gordon J. Herridge is not standing for re-election at the Meeting.
 Management does not contemplate that any nominee will be unable to serve as a director, but if this should occur for any reason prior to the Meeting, the persons named in the enclosed form of proxy reserve the right to vote for another nominee at their discretion unless specifically instructed on the proxy form that the Common Shares are to be withheld from voting in respect of the election of directors.